B is for building a vibrant reading community

 Read2gether pairs students in higher grades with younger children who read together as reading buddies.
 They read together, support each other and develop a love of books.

 This celebration of reading brings children, volunteer readers and great books together in one fun-filled event.
 Students receive the gift of reading aloud and even get some books to start their own libraries at home.
 Learn more.

 Literacy in a Box

-This resource makes it easy for families to get together for fun, informative literacy events.
-Each event has a different literacy-centred theme, and provides inspiration, tips and resources to build children’s reading skills.
+This is a resource Alberta Reads Network schools can use to plan fun and informative events to encourage families to read together.
+Each event has a different literacy-centred theme and provides inspiration, tips and resources to help build children’s reading skills.

 First 2000 Days Network

 The first 2000 days in a child’s life are a crucial time of rapid brain development, with lifelong impacts on learning, behavior and health.
 Calgary Reads is a member of the First 2000 Days Network, which focuses on linking, aligning and leveraging resources and programs designed to help all Alberta children learn, grow and thrive by age five.
 Learn more.

 This campaign builds awareness of how important it is to help children learn to read successfully by grade three.
 It focuses on three main areas: school readiness, summer slide and absenteeism.
 Calgary Reads is a lead organization in the Calgary coalition that runs the campaign, which is aimed at promoting initiatives that improve the lives of children by helping them become proficient in reading by grade three.
 Learn more.

 Nourishing a child’s mind is as essential as feeding his or her body.
 We work with the Nourish partner agencies, Brown Bagging for Calgary’s Kids, ‘NSTEP and Humanity in Practice (h!p), to nourish the mind, body and spirit of Calgary children.
 Learn more.